-The EPC screen displays the percentage of EPC voltage being supplied to the EPC valve.
+The EPC screen displays the percentage of EPC voltage being supplied to the EPC valve along with external 1 and 2 voltages.
+External 1 and External 2 are used by factory for gas and humidity compensation when equipped.

 Flows Screen